 Moving to Ohio?
 If you are relocating to the great state of Ohio, you need to be aware of Agency Laws in Ohio.
 Each state has different laws that tell you about the kind of relationship you can have with a real estate agent.
 This is called "representation."
 If you are moving to the Miami Valley communities of Beavercreek, Kettering, Springboro, Oakwood, Centerville, Bellbrook, Miamisburg, Xenia, Fairborn, Huber Heights, Englewood, Vandalia, or Tipp City, we would be happy to represent you and your best interest in the purchase of your next home.

-In Ohio, one of the first documents you will be given and asked to sign by a real estate agent is the state required “Consumer Guide To Agency Relationship.”
+In Ohio, one of the first documents you will be given and asked to sign is the state required “Consumer Guide To Agency Relationship.”
 This document explains the various relationships you can choose to have with a real estate licensee.

 In the past in Ohio and currently in many other states, all real estate agents would have been working for the home owner or seller, in just about all cases.
 In the past, every agent had a “fiduciary responsibility” (or obligation of allegiance) to the seller, even when the agent was instrumental in bringing the buyer to that particular home.
 This scenario is no longer the case in Ohio.